splunk/corona_virus/README.md

 `git clone --recurse-submodules https://github.com/splunk/corona_virus.git`

 This will ensure the required submodule is cloned into the correct directory inside of the app.
+Once you have cloned the app, please restart Splunk.

 ## Dashboard Information